nabil-elouaamari/novelty-aware-recommenders/data/docs/research-plan.md

 However, truly reliable experimental code should also be re-runnable, repeatable, reproducible, reusable, and replicable.
 An experiment is re-runnable if it is executable, or in other words, if a "restart and run all" does not produce errors -- as many JuPyTer notebooks do when executed from top to bottom.
 An experiment is repeatable if it produces the same results each time it is run.
-An experiment is reproducible if someone else can take the code, run it and reobtain the reported results.
+An experiment is reproducible if someone else can take the code, run it, and reobtain the reported results.
 For example, when your lecturers run your JuPyTer notebooks at the end of the class to see whether it produces the results you describe in your paper.
 An experiment reusable when it is easy to understand and modify, thus, when it is well-documented and simple.
 An experiment is replicable when the description of the code in the report is sufficient to write the code from scratch and obtain similar results.

 #### Task

-Consider how you can make your experiment reliable, re-runnable, repeatable, reproducible, reusable and replicable and describe what measures you will take in the design of your experiment to ensure it is.
+Consider how you can make your experiment reliable, re-runnable, repeatable, reproducible, reusable, and replicable and describe what measures you will take in the design of your experiment to ensure it is.

 #### Answer